barr-israel/barrcodes/content/posts/aoc2024/day16.md

 More specifically:

 - Using `StepH` instead of `Step`, the only difference is that `StepH` has a history vector.
-- Instead of returning on the first path to reach the end, it's entire path gets added to a boolean array and a counter, to be returned after the queue is empty.
+- Instead of returning on the first path to reach the end, its entire path gets added to a boolean array and a counter, to be returned after the queue is empty.
-- Each time a position is popped from the queue, it is added to it's own history.
+- Each time a position is popped from the queue, it is added to its own history.
 - Short circuiting when the cost gets above an already found minimum cost.
 - Instead of tracking a boolean `visited` for each position+direction, the minimum cost to get there must be tracked instead, this way if another path reaches the same position+direction with the same cost, it is allowed to continue, instead of being forced to stop there(any higher cost means it is impossible to reach the end with a minimum cost)
 - The history gets **cloned** each time a new step is pushed to the queue.